cleemullins/BokehTesting/Bokeh.md

 # Summary
 This was a fun exercise to shoot.
 Going through the rigor of lens equilivancy across focal lengths, and methodically shooting them, was time well spent.

-Looking at each of the images, I wish I had been a bit more carful but... it was fun anway. :)
+Looking at each of the images, I wish I had been a bit more carful but... it was fun anyway. :)